status-im/swarms/ideas/086-push-notif-v2/README.md

 Description: Implement notification server mode on `statusd`

 - Connects to FCM, only 1 instance, no load-balancing.
-- Add logic to statusd (accept special P2P messages from clients, and trigger notifications in response).
+- Add logic to PN server (accept special P2P messages from clients, and trigger notifications in response).
-- Deploy service with Ansible.
+- Deploy services with Ansible (gorush and PN server).
 - Change client so that it communicates with notification server to send notifications indirectly to contact.
 - Address [status-im/status-react#3488](https://github.com/status-im/status-react/issues/3488) and [status-im/status-react#3487](https://github.com/status-im/status-react/issues/3487).